About MCGC

 Board of Directors

-The Board is primarily responsible for the choir’s financial and legal health, and supervising staff.
-The Board upholds the choir’s mission and ensures its future.
-Board terms are for two years, and Board members are also members of the choir.
+The Board is primarily responsible for the choir’s financial and legal health, and also for ensuring the mission of the choir.
+The Board upholds the choir’s mission and secures the choir’s future.
+Board terms are for two years, and board members can be members of the choir or not.

-To contact the Board, send an email to the Interim Board President, Kimberley Pierce.
+To contact the Board, please email Board President Julie Tessler.